marcellodibello/misc/index.md

      > 4. The target of the international efforts must a “foreign national[],” and
      > 5. The foreign national must be accused of “genocide, war crimes or crimes against humanity.”

+- July 18, 2001: Putin [asks](https://www.theatlantic.com/politics/archive/2001/08/putin-is-right-russia-belongs-in-nato/377557/) that Russian join Nato, The Bush administration does not respond.

+     > Putin said: "The simplest [solution] is to dissolve NATO, but this is not on the agenda.
+The second possible option is to
+     > include Russia in NATO.
+This also creates a single defense and security space"

 - April 9, 1999: Yeltsin is extremely upset about NATO military involment in the Serb province of Kosovo.
 Exrcepts from a [CNN piece](http://www.cnn.com/WORLD/europe/9904/09/kosovo.diplomacy.02/)
      > "I told NATO, the Americans, the Germans: Don't push us towards military action.
      > Otherwise, there will be a European war for sure and possibly world war"